ozairs/apigateway/istio/README.md

     |-- scripts
     ```

-1. Download Istio management components into a folder on your workstation.
+1. Download the Istio management components into a folder on your workstation.
 Make sure you add `istioctl` into your path.
     ```
     curl -L https://git.io/getLatestIstio | ISTIO_VERSION=$ISTIO_VERSION sh -
     ```